mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper accepted on landscape genetics:
+Zimmerman, S., C. Aldridge, S. Oyler-McCance, and M.B.
+Hooten.
+(In Press).
+Scale-dependent influence of the sagebrush community on genetic connectivity of the sagebrush obligate Gunnison sage-grouse.
+Molecular Ecology.
 * New paper accepted on environments that are robust to climate change:
 Raiho, A., H.R.
 Scharf, C.A.
 Roland, D.K.
 Swanson, S.E.
 Stehn, and M.B.
 Hooten.
 (In Press).
 Searching for refuge: A framework for identifying site factors conferring resistance to climate-driven vegetation change.
 Diversity and Distributions.
 * New paper on spatio-temporal population dynamics of sea otters: